nauam/Courses/docs/administration/configuration/email-settings.md

 ## Notification email settings

-The URL and From: address used in [Job email notifications](/manual/creating-jobs.md#job-notifications) are managed via the settings located in the qwcontrol-config.properties file.
+The URL and From: address used in [Job email notifications](/manual/creating-jobs.md#job-notifications) are managed via the settings located in the rundeck-config.properties file.

 The two properties are: